Supported by

 What makes a strong technical paper?

-Papers should showcase real-world applications of theories or innovations.
-Case studies and project reviews should highlight measurable impacts on performance, cost-efficiency, or sustainability.
+Showcase real-world case studies or project reviews with measurable impacts on performance, cost-efficiency, or sustainability.

-Papers should be well-structured and clearly written, with defined objectives and organised content.
-The use of visual aids (charts, diagrams, and graphs) is encouraged to enhance understanding and engagement.
+Ensure your paper is well-structured, with defined objectives and logical flow.
+Visual aids (charts, diagrams, graphs) are encouraged to enhance comprehension and engagement.

 What happens after submission?